No Dice: Release

-No Dice peaked at number 28 on the Billboard Hot 200 chart.
+No Dice peaked at number 28 on the Billboard Top LPs chart.
 Widely praised in music reviews at the time, Rolling Stone magazine opined that it represented what the Beatles would have sounded like had they retained their initial formula.

 The single from this LP, "No Matter What", peaked in the United States at number 8 on the Billboard Hot 100 chart in 1970.
 The song is often regarded as an early offering in the power pop genre.
 The album also contains the original version of "Without You".
 Although Badfinger did not release the song as a single in Europe or North America, it was taken to number 1 on the Billboard charts in 1972 by Harry Nilsson, and became a hit for Mariah Carey in 1994.
-"Without You" has been the top money-earner for Badfinger in publishing royalties, having been covered by over 180 artists.
+"Without You" has been the top money-earner for Badfinger in publishing royalties, having been covered by over 200 artists.
 The song was also picked to provide the title for Dan Matovina's 1997 biography Without You: The Tragic Story Of Badfinger.

 In October 1991, No Dice was digitally remastered at Abbey Road Studio by Ron Furmanek.
 The remastered album was released in 1992 by Capitol Records and Apple, with five previously unreleased bonus tracks.
 Of the bonus tracks, "Friends Are Hard to Find" was an outtake from the same Mal Evans-produced session that saw the recording of "No Matter What" and "Believe Me".
 "Get Down" was originally attempted with Evans, but the version here was recorded with Geoff Emerick.
 The three remaining tracks, "Mean, Mean Jemima", "Loving You", and "I'll Be the One", were recorded with Emerick between January and March 1971 (after the completion of No Dice) for the intended follow-up album that was never released.